 3.3: Data Not Shared With Third Parties

 - Specific categories of information are not shared with third parties.

 - Personal information is not sold or rented to third parties.

 3.5: Third-Party Data Acquisition

-- Personal information from users is not acquired from third parties.
+- Personal information about users is not obtained from third parties.

 3.6: Third-Party Links

 - Links to third-party external websites are age-appropriate.

 - Third parties are not authorized to access a user's information.

 - Personal information of users is not collected by a third party.